Lucasasdev/Lucasasdev/README.md

-## Hello, and welcome to my GitHub!
+## Hey, and welcome to my GitHub!
-Currently I'm improving my programing skills to become a Fullstack developer.
+Currently, I'm improving my programming skills on the backend side.

 #### Find me also on